coderbeez/interior-architect/README.md

 - [Font Awesome](https://fontawesome.com/) Used for all icons.
 - [Bootstrap](https://getbootstrap.com/) Used for responsive layout and styling.
 - [jQuery](https://jquery.com/) Used for DOM manipulation, enabling accordion and dark-mode functionality.
+- [Juicer](https://www.juicer.io/) Used to link and display client's instagram feed.

 ## Backend Resources